 Darrin J. Griffin (Ph.D., University at Buffalo, SUNY).
 Assistant Professor.
 His research focuses on interpersonal communication contexts, especially deception, emotions, and nonverbal communication.

 Nikita Y. Harris (Ph.D., Howard University).
 Assistant Professor.
 Coordinator for the Organizational Leadership emphasis.
+Her research focuses on organizational socialization and leadership: focusing on culture and diversity across organizational settings.

 Leah E. LeFebvre (PhD, University of Texas, Austin).
 Assistant Professor.
 Her research focuses on romantic relationships and emerging technologies, or the interplay of communication, interpersonal relationships, and technology.
 She investigates the proliferation of online, recordable relational communication technologies that influence past, current, and future relationship communication, archival, and memorialization processes.
 She also studies mean-making through narration and how stories inform, reinforce, and influence relationships.